Welcome to www.vukukhanye.org!

 Vukukhanye Educare Centre

 Vukukhanye has established a new educare centre in Chesterville to improve the provision of quality preschool education.
 The school, which operates from two new prefabricated classrooms and five 2nd hand park homes, started on the 15th of February 2012.
-Twenty-three children under 4 years are enrolled, with seven volunteer staff (1 supervisor, 4 teachers and 2 kitchen staff).
+Fifty children under 6 years are enrolled, with five staff (1 supervisor, 3 teachers, 1 asistant, 1 cook/cleaner).
 Developing the staff by equipping them with early childhood education and management skills is a priority.
 The children receive 2 meals per day, as well as a mid-morning snack.

 3. Bursary Project

 Vukukhanye started the Bursary project in 2008 in order to help disadvantaged children from Chesterville achieve tertiary qualifications.
-We are presently supporting eighteen bursary students; 5 at tertiary institutions and 13 at school.
+We are presently supporting thirteen bursary students; 8 at tertiary institutions and 5 at school.
 We are very proud of our bursars, who are progressing well.
-The tertiary fields being studied are Biological Sciences, Marketing Management, B.Com, Civil Engineering and Nursing.
-Thank you to our generous partners, particularly Suncoast (who support 16 bursars and are committed to the selection of 4 new children each year); and Prestige Cleaning Services whose funding is helping Philile complete her 3rd year BSc.
+The tertiary fields studied include Biological Sciences, Marketing Management, B.Com, Civil Engineering and Nursing.
+Thank you to our generous partners, particularly Suncoast.

 4. Community Welfare Support & Care Centre

-Vukukhanye's two community workers conduct home visits and follow up on vulnerable families in Chesterville.
+Vukukhanye's community worker conducts home visits and follow up on vulnerable families in Chesterville.
 Services include social needs assistance, accessing official documentation and grants, support of child-headed families and families in crisis, infant formula, food and school needs, follow-up on cases of child-abuse and material support.
 Partnership with the Starfish Greathearts Foundation has contributed significantly to the sustainability of these services.

 Copyright © 2009 Vukukhanye